Hakimi's stoppage-time strike sinks Simy's Crotone in Serie A | Goal.com

 Simy could not add to his tally of 19 goals after 34 league appearances for Serse Cosmi's side on Saturday, however, Algeria's Adam Ounas, Libya's Ahmed Benali and Ivory Coast's Koffi Djidji were also in action for the hosts.

-On the other hand, Morocco defender Hakimi continued his fine debut campaign in Italy and he took his tally to seven goals with his stoppage-time effort.
+On the other hand, Morocco defender Hakimi continued his fine debut campaign in Italy and he took his tally to seven goals with his stoppage-time effort for Antonio Conte's men.

 The former Real Madrid and Borussia Dortmund full-back also has six assists under his belt after 33 league appearances.